In this post

 Running Dynamics Pod

 Together with the FR935, Garmin has introduced a new accessory.
 This pod offers the same functionality as the HRM-Tri or HRM-Run pulse sensors: race dynamics data.
 The same data that is recorded with these advanced sensors is available with the new accessory.

-Now that the optical sensor is a feature of all watches (at Garmin it is already "standard" in all ranges), the use of the chest pulse sensor is becoming increasingly marginal and reserved for certain workouts only.
+Now that the optical sensor is a feature in all watches (in Garmin it is already "standard" in all ranges), the use of the pulse sensor on the chest is becoming more and more marginal and reserved only for certain workouts.

 This is where Garmin wants to fill the gap with this new sensor, offering the same advanced racing dynamics data but without wearing the sensor on your chest.
 The location for this new sensor will be on your waist.
 Although I still think that the data it provides is not particularly informative beyond mere consultation, as there is no further information from Garmin on how you can improve your running.